History of Las Vegas: Megaresort era

 The megaresort era kicked off in 1989 with the opening of The Mirage.
 Built by developer Steve Wynn, it was the first resort built with money from Wall Street, selling $630 million in junk bonds.
 Its 3,044 rooms, each with gold tinted windows, set a new standard for Vegas luxury and attracted tourists in droves, leading to additional financing and rapid growth on the Strip.
 The Mirage is generally considered to be the first megaresort in Las Vegas, and it sparked a wave of new Strip megaresorts throughout the next decade.
 The Excalibur, with more than 4,000 rooms, opened as the world's largest hotel in 1990.
 It was surpassed three years later by the new MGM Grand, which offered more than 5,000 rooms.
 Two other resorts also opened in 1993: the Egyptian-themed Luxor, and Wynn's pirate-themed Treasure Island.
 The Hard Rock Hotel, the first in a chain of Hard Rock resorts, opened east of the Strip in 1995.
 The Stratosphere opened just north of the Strip in 1996.
 The resort, conceived by businessman Bob Stupak, includes the tallest observation tower in the U.S., standing 1,149 feet.
 The decade ended with three more resort openings on the Strip: Mandalay Bay, the Venetian, and Paris.
 A major focus of the Venetian was convention space, at a time when gambling was still the area's primary source of revenue.
 The resort would help popularize Las Vegas as a convention city, with other properties eventually adding or expanding their own convention facilities.
 Although the new resorts of the 1990s each had a different theme, these would be scaled back in the 2000s, in favor of simpler or more contemporary designs.

-A fireworks show lights up the Stardust Resort and Casino hotel tower shortly before its implosion on March 13, 2007.
+A fireworks show lights up the main hotel tower of the Stardust Resort and Casino shortly before it was imploded on March 13, 2007.